I. Executive Summary and Purpose

 B. All contracts must be submitted to eCO for review and revision, as necessary, before they are executed.
 ITS, The Office of Legal Affairs, and Materials Management will be integral in the review process.
 ITS will oversee the final approval, signature, and execution of contracts that involve ITS resources.

-C. Any third party agreement that involves ITSF resources must comply with IT Governance processes.
+C. Any third party agreement that involves ITS resources must comply with IT Governance processes.
 A review of those may be located at IT Governance.

 D. A final copy of the executed contract must be submitted to eCommerce.

-A. Requests for card processing must be submitted to eCommerce@uncc.edu using the EC-Application to Process Payment Cards (EC-APP) form.
+A. Requests for card processing must be submitted to eCommerce@uncc.edu using the EC-Application to Process Payment Cards (EC-APP) (path: S:\Campus Merchants\eCommerce Forms\ EC-APP - Application to Process Payment Cards) form.
 The application includes requirements to:

 C. Third party contracts associated with the request must be submitted to eCO and will be reviewed by eCommerce, ITS, Legal, and Materials Management as needed.
 All contracts meet federal, state, PCI DSS, and University contractual requirements.

-B. Any request for a specific exception should be made in writing to the VCBA and CIO and include the following:
+A. Any request for an exception to the UNC Charlotte Payment (Credit/Debit) Card Processing Standard or UNC Charlotte Payment (Credit/Debit) Card Processing Procedures should be made in writing to the VCBA and CIO and include the following::

 - NC G.S.
 147-77 (Daily Deposit Act)